 The Four Sectors of the CDFI Industry

 As with mainstream lenders, a variety of institutions have emerged to serve a broad range of needs in emerging domestic markets.
 Although these institutions share a common vision of expanding economic opportunity and improving the quality of life for low-income people and communities, the four CDFI sectors are characterized by different business models and legal structures: community development banks, credit unions, loan funds, and venture capital (VC) funds.

 Is VCC a bank?

 The answer to this question is a little complicated.
 In the traditional sense, no VCC is not a bank.
 We do not have consumer accounts, debit cards, or ATMs.
-We do, however, have a for-profit community development bank, Community Capital Bank, as part of our organizational structure.
+We do, however, have a for-profit community development bank, VCC Bank as part of our organizational structure.
 This entity is a regulated Federal Deposit Insurance Corporation (FDIC), and gives VCC the ability to help community members with their savings, deposits, and investments.
 These assets increase our ability to fund and support community development initiatives while receiving a return on investment needs.